Will Rogers, Cherokee Cowboy Humorist from Oklahoma

 The Will Rogers Memorial Museums in Claremore, The Will Rogers Birthplace Ranch in Oolagah, and Will Rogers Gardens in Oklahoma City give you three places to discover the legacy of America’s favorite cowboy humorist, whose early years in Oklahoma helped him communicate to a wide audience, and make the world smile.
 No wonder President Franklin Delano Roosevelt arranged for Will Rogers to speak to the public before his “fireside chats.”
-Will Rogers knew how to make folks feel right at home.

 The Will Rogers Memorial Museums in Claremore (population around 19,000) are tailor-made for tourists, families and school field trips.
 Not only do the Museums include an impressive array of Will Rogers’s saddles, art gifted by major Western artists, films and historical mementos, but the basement has a festive wonderland intended especially for children to play, just the way Will Rogers would have wanted.
 The basement is divided into distinctly decorated rooms, similar to American Girl Place, where students can imagine what it was like to live during Will Rogers’s lifetime and even take their picture with a life-size cut-out of the famous cowboy humorist.